LeviEmanuele/A-spiffy-personal-background.github.io/README.md

 ## About The Project

 This project is about me making myself a personal profile, a simple psychologist.
-Showcasing how even a simple psychologist can survive the Internet with just an ounce of tech savyiness
+Showcasing how even a simple psychologist can survive  Internet with just an ounce of tech savyiness<sup>and lack of proper english grammar.<sup>

 ### Why this project?